 C. The number, dates, and announcement of meetings shall conform to the provisions of Article II, Section 7, of the Faculty Constitution.

-D. A meeting notice, which includes the agenda, shall be prepared by the Senate Planning Team and sent to each Senator by the Secretary or designee one week prior to the Senate meeting.
+D. A meeting notice, which includes a draft of the agenda, shall be prepared by the Senate Planning Team and sent to the faculty by the Secretary or designee on the Friday prior to the Senate meeting.
+A final version of the agenda shall be sent to the faculty on the Monday prior to the Senate meeting.

 E. Minutes of meetings shall be prepared and maintained by the Secretary of the Senate.
 Copies of the minutes shall be distributed to Senators for approval and made available to the university community prior to the next Senate meeting.
 Approval of the minutes requires a simple majority vote.